getsolus/help-center-docs/docs/user/software/development/java.md

 - Create a script that sets `JAVA_HOME` before running the application.
 - Symlink the java executable from `/path/to/jdk/bin` to `/usr/bin`.
 - Add `/path/to/jdk/bin` to your PATH environment variable.

+## openjdk-8

+:::danger Important

+openjdk-8 is scheduled for removal in the near future.
+It is not recommended that you use it today.